MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Callum Mulligan : Ray casting and Rabbits

 Ray Casting is used in a multitude of ways to solve intersection tests.
-One of my students did something brilliant and used it in an alternative way.
-This got me thinking, So in this talk we will look at some fun uses for Ray Casting (Including how it can be used to spawn Rabbits in a videogames!) and the mathematics behind it.
+One of Callum's students did something brilliant and used it in an alternative way.
+Callum shares some fun uses for Ray Casting (including how it can be used to spawn Rabbits in videogames!) and the mathematics behind it.

 - [Callum's slides (PPTX)]({{site.url}}/assets/talks/2018/CallumMulligan-RayCastingandRabbits.pptx)
 - [Callum's slides (PDF)]({{site.url}}/assets/talks/2018/CallumMulligan-RayCastingandRabbits.pdf)

-#### Tim Chadwick : Something about Shells
+#### Tim Chadwick : Numberblocks

-Something about shells.
-My 2nd favourite part of Robert McNeill Alexander's book, Animals, is about the formation of shells.
-Biomechanics stuff.
-So I thought I'd share some of it.
+Tim shares his enthusiasm for CBBC maths staple Numberblocks.
+We're all hooked now.

 - [Tim's slides (PPTX)]({{site.url}}/assets/talks/2018/TimChadwick-NothingAboutShells.pptx)
 - [Tim's slides (PDF)]({{site.url}}/assets/talks/2018/TimChadwick-NothingAboutShells.pdf)

 #### Tarim : Snake Bridges

-How canal engineers used topology before the term was even coined
+There are special bridges called snake bridges which help avoid tow-ropes getting tangled when your horse changes bank - it turns out, canal engineers used topology before the term was even coined!

 - [Tarim's slides (PDF)]({{site.url}}/assets/talks/2018/Tarim-SnakeBridges.pdf)